Donald Trump asked for end to Flynn probe, former FBI Director Comey will testify

 “My instincts told me that the one-on-one setting, and the pretense that this was our first discussion about my position, meant the dinner was, at least in part, an effort to have me ask for my job and create some sort of patronage relationship.
 That concerned me greatly, given the FBI’s traditionally independent status in the executive branch,” Mr. Comey says.

-He goes on to detail some of Mr. Trump’s asks in their interactions, including calling for a quick end to an investigation into Mr. Flynn, who had just resigned as national security adviser.
+The seven pages of testimony goes on to detail some of Mr. Trump’s asks in their interactions, including calling for a quick end to an investigation into Mr. Flynn, who had just resigned as national security adviser.

 “He is a good guy.
 I hope you can let this go,” Mr. Trump said, according to Mr. Comey, recounting a one-on-one meeting in the Oval Office in February.

-“I did not say I would ‘Let this go,’” Mr. Comey says.
+“I did not say I would ‘Let this go,’ ” Mr. Comey says.

 Mr. Trump also asked that Mr. Comey “get out” information that the president himself wasn’t being probed.